The Top 5 Diabetes Complications to Watch Out For

 Nearly 30% of Americans aged 65+ have diabetes – more than 1 in 4 older adults.

-And complications of diabetes put seniors at even higher risk of developing other serious medical conditions.
+And complications of diabetes put seniors at even higher risk of developing other severe medical conditions.

-There are 5 common health conditions that happen at a much higher rate among seniors with diabetes.
+Five common health conditions occur at a much higher rate among seniors with diabetes.

-They include Alzheimer’s disease, heart disease, and increased risk of falls.
+They include Alzheimer’s disease, heart disease, and an increased risk of falls.

-Early detection and treatment of these serious health conditions improves the ability to manage the disease and improves quality of life.
+Early detection and treatment of these severe health conditions improve disease management and quality of life.

 When you know which symptoms to watch for, you’re more likely to catch these diabetes complications before they become severe.

-We explain what diabetes is, why it causes additional health problems, and how to spot signs of the 5 top complications of diabetes.
+We explain what diabetes is, why it can lead to additional health problems, and how to spot the five most common complications.

-When someone has diabetes, the level of glucose in their blood (blood sugar) is too high.
+When someone has diabetes, their blood glucose (blood sugar) is too high.

 This can happen when the body doesn’t make enough insulin.
-Insulin is what moves glucose from the blood into the cells of the body.
+Insulin is what moves glucose from the blood into cells.

 When there isn’t enough insulin, glucose doesn’t get moved into the cells.
-Instead, it builds up in the blood and causes high blood sugar.
+Instead, it builds up in the blood, leading to high blood sugar.

 Untreated diabetes causes symptoms like extreme thirst or hunger, frequent need to urinate, and fatigue.

-Over time, high blood sugar seriously damages the eyes, kidneys, nerves, heart, gums, teeth, nerves, and blood vessels.
+Over time, high blood sugar can seriously damage the eyes, kidneys, nerves, heart, gums, teeth, and blood vessels.

 This leads to health conditions like heart disease, stroke, blindness, kidney disease, nerve problems, gum infections, and amputation.